jradd/django-newproj-template/readme.md

 ### From Here

-If you've been configuring your SSH Keys, you'll need to move back to _/vagrant/_ before continuing.
+If you've been configuring your SSH Keys, you may need to move back to _/vagrant/_ before continuing.

     (vm) $ cd /vagrant/